The way you charge your jet ski battery is very simple and not too different if you were charging a battery in a car.

 How Often to Charge a Jet Ski Battery?

 How often you charge your jet ski battery will depend on how often you don’t ride your jet ski.
-For most people, this means charging your jet ski battery once a year after getting it out of storage during the winter.
+For most people, this means charging your jet ski battery once a year during or after getting it out of winter storage.

 If you won’t ride your jet ski for over a month it’s best to charge it the night before you ride or keep a smart battery charger on it.